cobalt-lang/cobalt-lang/README.md

 - Try to do as little cloning as possible VM and parser do inefficient cloning.
 - More descriptive and consistent errors (always room for that!)
 - Positional errors (the error says what position in the file it's referring to)
+- Bytecode bytes to words translator (just a tool in the future, could maybe be written in Cobalt itself!)